Double Your Donation With A Matching Gift

 How Does Donation Matching Work?

-Donation matching is a way companies financially match donations that their employees make to nonprofit organizations.
-However, not all companies have matching gift programs.
+Donation matching is a fundraising strategy where companies financially match donations that their employees make to nonprofit organizations.
+This can give the employee an additional reason to donate to charity, while also allowing their donation to have a larger impact.
 We recommend asking your human resources representative for more information about your employer’s matching gift program, and/or you can see if your employer will match your donation on our donation form.

 There are different ratios for donation matching.
 Some companies do a direct 1:1 ratio, but others have different standards.
 Sometimes minimum donation requirements must be met before a gift is matched, which is why it is important to contact your human resources representative and to do your research prior to making a donation.